ByrnorOCount/project_emberward/README.md

 - **Dynamic Pathfinding**: Enemies constantly recalculate their path to your core as you build your maze.
 Switch between four different algorithms on the fly:
   - **A***: An intelligent, efficient search that balances path length and distance to the goal.
   - **Dijkstra**: Finds the absolute shortest path, but explores more nodes than A*.
-  - **Greedy Best-First**: A "shortsighted" algorithm that always moves to the node closest to the goal, which may not be the optimal path.
+  - **Greedy Best-First**: A "shortsighted" algorithm that always moves to the node that the heuristic estimates is closest to the goal.
+It's very fast but often finds a suboptimal, longer path because it can be lured down long winding roads that seem to head in the right direction.
   - **DFS**: A simple depth-first search that finds a path, but often a very inefficient one.
 - **Tetris-like Maze Building**: Use a deck of familiar puzzle pieces to construct your defenses.
 You can't block the path completely!
 - **Multiple Tower Types**: Deploy different towers, each with its own cost, damage, range, and fire rate.
 - **Wave-Based Survival**: Face increasingly challenging waves of enemies with varying stats.
 - **Roguelite Progression**: Move between level on a map, with your core HP persisting between fights.
 Each level provides a set amount of gold for the battle.
 - **Interactive UI**: A clean sidebar provides all necessary information, including gold, core HP, wave status, and tower selection.
+- **Algorithm Performance Stats**: The sidebar displays real-time performance metrics for the currently selected pathfinding algorithm, including execution time (in milliseconds) and the number of grid nodes visited to find the path.
+This allows for direct comparison of their efficiency.

 ## How to Run